supasteri/BluesnapOpencartPaymentModule/README.md

 2. Copy the contents downloaded in the previous step to the webroot of your OpenCart installation
 3. Log onto your administration console, and navigate to "Extensions" -> "Payments", and click the "Install" button.

-Once installed you will can move on and configure the extension
+Once installed you will can move on and configure the extension.

 # Configuration
 This section will outline how to configure the plugin